bocchini/video-maker/README.md

 Felipe Dechamps

 **API KEY**
-Remove the .ren and leave credential.json.
-Replace the api key for your api key.
+Rename .gitkeep to credential.json and replace the api key for your api key.